EmmanuelDomenech/Hash_Hunter/README.md

 # Hash_Hunter
 -----------------------------------
 The Hash_Hunter will collect hash algorithm on a local and remote system.
-The script will prompt the user to provide a remote system name, the target file or directory,the desire hash function and the location on where to save the results.
+The script will prompt the user to provide a remote system name, the target file or directory, the desire hash function and the location on where to save the results.
 Once complete it will generate a .csv file and copied into the location specified by the user for analysis.

 # Note
 ------------------------------------